abulka/pyrpn/README.md

 Here are [the slides](https://docs.google.com/presentation/d/1_qNKLofUwPhs_LsF-AQM-0WstS2jeYrusU5El4RLfnc/edit?usp=sharing) of a talk I gave to a local Python User Group in Melbourne, Australia, about how I used the Python AST capabilities to build the Python to Rpn converter.

-The reception to the talk was good, but became fun and buoyant once the audience realised I had targeted an old HP calculator with this fancy Python technology - especially when I pulled out my HP calcs for all to see and touch.
+The reception to the talk was good, and then became super fun and buoyant once the audience realised I had targeted an old HP calculator with this fancy Python technology - especially when I pulled out my real HP calcs for all to see and touch.

 # Documentation